 So come join us if you can.
 It changed us, and I pray it may you, too.
 You can find more information here, and we look forward to sharing a Burrito with you.

-Jenkins’ Outreach joins with local neighbors who find themselves in need of financial assistance, and provides them with resources to navigate their challenging circumstances.
+Jenkins’ Outreach joins with neighbors who find themselves in need of financial assistance, and provides them with resources to navigate their challenging circumstances.
 All help remains anonymous so that only those directly assisting know who we are helping.

 The Fall Festival and other fundraisers, donations, and church funds allow Outreach to function.
-Through the generous giving of many, and the help it does to those in need, God’s glory is shown for all to see.
+Through the generous giving of many, and the help it provides to those in need, God’s glory is shown for all to see.

 Mothers Day Out Ministry